Can You Refinance An FHA Loan And When Should You Consider It?

 Reasons To Refinance An FHA Mortgage

-Lower Or Increase Monthly Payment
+To Lower Or Increase Your Monthly Payment

 If you’re feeling financial stress and finding it hard to make your monthly mortgage payment, extending your mortgage term can help with that.
 Or maybe you can afford to pay off your mortgage in 15 years instead of the remaining time left on your current mortgage.

-If paying less (or more) each month sounds good, you’re a great candidate for a rate and term refinance.
+If paying less (or more) each month sounds good, you’re a great candidate for a rate-and-term refinance.

-Stop Paying MIP
+To Stop Paying MIP

-With an FHA loan, you’ll in most cases pay an upfront mortgage insurance premium and then continue to make monthly payments for at least the first 11 years of the mortgage, regardless of how much home equity you build.
-Conventional mortgages stop charging home buyers for PMI – the private sector equivalent of MIP – when homeowners reach a home equity level of 20%, or 80% loan-to-value ratio (LTV).
+With an FHA loan, you’ll pay an upfront mortgage insurance premium and then continue to make monthly payments for at least the first 11 years of the mortgage, regardless of the size of your down payment or how much home equity you build.
+It’s possible, however, to drop MIP after 11 years if you made a down payment of 10% or more.

 If removing MIP from your monthly mortgage payment sounds like a plan, you might be interested in trading in your FHA mortgage for a conventional mortgage.
-We’ll discuss that option more below.

-Lock In Low Interest Rates
+To Lock In A Lower Interest Rate

 If you originally selected an FHA adjustable-rate mortgage and your introductory period is coming to an end, you might want to consider applying for a fixed-rate mortgage to lock in your mortgage rate if rates are trending downward.